Onfim

-Onfim (Old Novgorodian: онѳиме, Onfime; also Anthemius of Novgorod) was a Novgorodian boy who lived in Novgorod (present-day Russia) in the 13th century, some time around 1220 or 1260.
-He left his notes and homework exercises scratched in soft birch bark which was preserved in the clay soil of Novgorod.
-Onfim, who was most likely six or seven at the time, wrote in the Old Novgorodian dialect of Old East Slavic.
-Besides letters and syllables, he drew "battle scenes and drawings of himself and his teacher".
+Anthemius (Онѳимє; fl. c.
+1220–60), better known by the modern Russian spelling of his name, Onfim (Онфим), was a boy who lived in Novgorod (now Veliky Novgorod, Russia) in the 13th century, sometime around 1220 or 1260.
+He left his notes and homework exercises scratched in soft birch bark, which was preserved in the clay soil of Novgorod.

+Onfim, who was most likely six or seven at the time, wrote in the East Slavic Novgorod dialect.
+Besides letters and syllables, he drew "battle scenes and drawings of himself and his teacher."

 Background

-Novgorod, now known as Veliky Novgorod, is the important administrative center of the Novgorod Oblast.
+Novgorod, now known as Veliky Novgorod, is the administrative center of Novgorod Oblast.
 At the time Onfim lived, it was the capital of the Novgorod Republic.
 Scholars believe that the Novgorod Republic had an unusually high level of literacy for the time, with literacy apparently widespread throughout different classes and among both sexes.
 Some 200 km south of Saint Petersburg, the city is surrounded by birch forests, whose bark was used for centuries by the locals for writing since it was soft and easily scratched.
-Since 1951, more than 1100 pieces of birch bark with writing on it have been found, and more are dug up every summer.
+Since 1951, more than 1100 pieces of birch bark with writing on it have been found, and continue to be discovered.